b2io/.github/profile/README.md

-# Base2.io
+# Base Two

-Base2.io is a leading software consultancy that specializes in delivering innovative solutions.
+Base Two is a leading software consultancy that specializes in delivering innovative solutions.
 We build software that helps real people solve real problems with greater ease through a flexible approach that prioritizes you and your end-user.
 We're here to assist you with your software needs.

 Please feel free to reach out to us for inquiries, collaborations, or any questions you may have: